 After they had spoken to the King, the wise men left to find the baby.
 They didn't know exactly where the baby was, but at night they followed the star in the east.
 They followed the star until it hung right over the very place where Jesus was.

 Since it took the wise men a while to get to baby Jesus, they probably didn't arrive the day Jesus was born but sometime later.
 When they finally had arrived they were very excited and happy.
 They found Jesus laying in Mary's arms, and they bowed down and worshipped him.

-After that they opened the gifts they had brought Jesus.
-They were gold, frankincense and myrrh.
-These were very expensive gifts, gifts that you would give to a King, not to a baby.
+They opened the gifts they had brought Jesus.
+The gifts were gold, frankincense, and myrrh.
+These were very expensive gifts.
+Gifts that you would give to a King, not to a baby.